opensearch-project/documentation-website/_api-reference/index-apis/index.md

 # Index APIs

-The index API operations let you interact with indices in your cluster.
+The index API operations let you interact with indexes in your cluster.
 Using these operations, you can create, delete, close, and complete other index-related operations.

 If you use the Security plugin, make sure you have the appropriate permissions.
 {: .note }